 The Law Offices of Lloyd Long understand how a lapse in judgment can affect your personal and academic life, and we are here for you.
 Our firm has represented students from Temple University and various other Philadelphia universities, and we would be proud to represent you for your assault, DUI, or lewdness charges at Temple University.
+From fighting for your release from a Philadelphia holding center to trial and appeals, we are here to advocate for you.
 To schedule a free legal consultation to discuss your case, call The Law Offices of Lloyd Long at (215) 302-0171, or contact us online.

 Common College Campus Crimes Our Firm Handles